Huntsville Pedestrian Accident Attorney

 - Walk defensively.
 Assume drivers do not see you or will not yield the right of way to you as a pedestrian.

-What to Do If You’ve Been in a Pedestrian Accident
+What to Do If You’ve Been Hit By a Car in Huntsville, AL

 First, call the police to make a report of the accident and get medical help on the way.
 If you are still on the roadway and in danger of further injury, try to move off the road if you are able to do so safely.
 Exchange contact information with the driver, and get the driver’s insurance information, including the policy number.
 While waiting for the police to arrive, avoid too much conversation about the accident and restrict what you do say to the facts, making no speculation as to the cause of the accident or the extent of your injuries.